The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 We now consider a variant of the parking process, which we call \textbf{the \textit{$p$-parking process}}.
-As for the parking process, each vertex of $\znz$ is initially a parking spot. $\nballs$ cars enter successively in the system, the $i$th car chooses uniformly at random a vertex $v_i$ (independently from the other ones) and from this, performs a $p$-Random Walk (from $k$ it goes to $k+1 \mod n$ with probability $p$, and to $k-1\mod n$ with probability $1-p$).
-Notice that for $p=1$, the process is exactly the parking process.
+As in the parking process, each vertex of $\znz$ is initially a parking space.
+A $\nballs$ cars enter successively in the system, the $i$th car chooses a vertex $v_i$ uniformly at random (independently of the other ones) and from this, performs a $p$-Random Walk (from $k$ it goes to $k+1 \mod n$ with probability $p$, and to $k-1\mod n$ with probability $1-p$).
+Note that for $p=1$, the process is exactly the parking process.

-In the sequel, we write $\pcercleparking$ to show explicitly the parameters of this model.
+In the following, we write $\pcercleparking$ to explicitly show the parameters of this model.
 As usual, $\TL$ denotes the number of holes at the end of the process, after all the cars have moved.

-We now give the distribution of $\TL$ (which has size $\nl = n - \nballs$). \begin{theorem} For every $X \subseteq {\znz}$ of size $\card{X} = \nl>$, we set, for every $i \in \Z/\nl \Z$, $\ell_i \coloneqq \Delta^{(n)}_{i}X$.
+We now give the distribution of $\TL$ (which has size $\nl = n - \nballs$). \begin{theorem} For every $X \subseteq {\znz}$ of size $\card{X} = \nl>0$, we set, for every $i \in \Z/\nl \Z$, $\ell_i \coloneqq \Delta^{(n)}_{i}X$.
 Then, we have:

-Once again, this result does not depend on $p$. \end{theorem} The proof of this theorem is very similar to the proof of Theorem \ref{thm:loitrousresiduels}, giving the distribution of $\TL$ for the golf model.
+Once again, this result does not depend on $p$. \end{theorem} The proof of this theorem is very similar to the proof of Theorem \ref{thm:loitrousresiduels}, which gives the distribution of $\TL$ for the golf model.
 We detail the main arguments of the proof in Section \ref{subsect:parking_loi_TL}.

-{We can reinterpret this parking model as a golf process (replacing cars by balls and parking spots by holes) in which we allow the initial configuration to have, on each vertex, one hole together with a random non-negative number of balls.
-If there are more holes than balls, this model is again valid.\footnote{In the golf process we defined at the beginning, balls are present since time 0 and do not move until their clock rings.
+{We can reinterpret this parking model as a golf process (replacing cars by balls and parking spaces by holes) where we allow the initial configuration to have, on each vertex, one hole along with a random non-negative number of balls.
+If there are more holes than balls, this model is again valid.\footnote{In the golf process we defined at the beginning, the balls are present at time 0 and do not move until their clock rings.
 Here, the temporality is a bit different, but it does not change anything concerning the behavior of the process.
-Furthermore, there is again a commutation property, that we can state in this way: the distribution of $\TL$ only depends on the vector $W = (W_1,\ldots, W_n)$, such that $W_k = \card{\{i : v_i = k\}}$ is the number of cars that choose vertex $k$ (and does not depend on the order of arrival of the balls); it is again a consequence of \cite[Proposition 4.1]{diaconis1991growth}.
+Furthermore, there is again a commutation property, which we can state in this way: the distribution of $\TL$ depends only on the vector $W = (W_1,\ldots, W_n)$, such that $W_k = \card{\{i : v_i = k\}}$ is the number of cars that choose vertex $k$ (and does not depend on the order of arrival of the balls); this is again a consequence of \cite[Proposition 4.1]{diaconis1991growth}.
 The vector $W$ has the multinomial distribution with parameter $(\nballs; 1/n, \ldots, 1/n)$.}}